Selenga Highlands

 The Selenga Highlands (Селенгинское среднегорье) are a mountainous area in Buryatia and the southwestern end of Zabaykalsky Krai, Russia.

 The Highlands are named after the Selenga River.
 Protected areas in the Highlands include the Baikal Nature Reserve and the Altacheysky Reserve.

 Geography

 The Selenga Highlands are located in central and southern Buryatia.
 They rise in the area of the basin of the Selenga River, including its large tributaries – Dzhida, Temnik River, Chikoy, Khilok and Uda.

 From the north, the highlands are edged by the valleys of the Khamar-Daban and Ulan-Burgas ranges; in the east they are bound by the watershed of the Uda, Vitim and Shilka, bordering on the Vitim Plateau.
-In the southeast they adjoin the Khentei-Daur Highlandsand to the south lies the Mongolia–Russia border.
+In the southeast they adjoin the Khentei-Daur Highlands and to the south lies the Mongolia–Russia border.
 In the southwest and west, the Highlands are bounded by the northern slopes of the Dzhidinsky Range and the southwestern slopes of the Lesser Khamar-Daban.
 Lake Gusinoye is located in a basin between two ranges of the highlands.